gt-sse-center/autora-user-cookiecutter/docs/index.md

 You'll need a [Google account](https://www.google.com/account/about/) to use Firebase.

 ### Firebase Project
 While logged in into your Google account head over to the [Firebase website](https://firebase.google.com/).
+Then create a new project:

 - Click on `Get started`.
 - Click on the plus sign with `add project`.
 - Name your project and click on `continue`.
 - For now, we don't use Google Analytics (you can leave it enabled if you want to use it in the future).
-- Click 'Create project'.
+- Click `Create project`.

 ### Adding A Webapp To Your Project
-In your project console (within the Firebase project), we now want to add an app to our project
+Now, we add a webapp to the project.
+Navigate to the project and follow these steps:

 - Click on ```<\>```.
-- Name the app (can be the same as your project) and check `Also set up Firebase Hosting`.
-- Click on `Register app`.
+- Name the app (can be the same as your project) and check the box `Also set up Firebase Hosting`.
+Click on `Register app`.
-- Click on `Next`.
+- We will use `npm`.
+We will use the configuration details later, but for now, click on `Next`.
-- Click on `Next`.
+- We will install firebase tools later, for now, click on `Next`.
-- Click on `Continue to console`.
+- We will login and deploy our website later, for now, click on `Continue to console`.

 ### Adding Firestore To Your Project
+For the online closed loop system, we will use a Firestore Database to communicate between the AutoRA workflow and the website conducting the experiment.
+We will upload experiment conditions to the database and store experiment data in the database.
+To build a Firestore Database, follow theses steps:

-In the left-hand menu of your project console, click on Build and select Firestore Database
+- In the left-hand menu of your project console, click on `Build` and select `Firestore Database`
 - Click on `Create database`.
 - Leave `Start in production mode` selected and click on `Next`.
 - Select a Firestore location and click on `Enable`.
-- To check if everything is set up correctly, click on the gear symbol next to the Project overview in the menu and select `Project settings`.
+- To check if the database is set up correctly, click on the gear symbol next to the `Project overview` in the left-hand menu and select `Project settings`.
 - Under `Default GCP resource location` you should see the Firestore location that you selected.
   - If you don't see the location, select one now (click on the `pencil-symbol` and then on `Done` in the pop-up window).

 ## Set Up The Project On Your System
+After setting up the project on Firebase, we will setup the project on our system.
+Here, we will use `cookiecutter` to setup an example

+### Prerequisite

 To set up an online AutoRA closed-loop you need both `Python` and `Node`.

 You should also consider using an IDE.
 We recommend: